Unintendedsideeffects/CrostiniApps/README.md

 <b>Editor</b> - VSCode

-<b>PDF</b> - Squid and chrome for editing, play books and zathura for reading
+<b>PDF</b> - Squid and Xodo for editing, play books and zathura for reading

 <b>Shell</b> - zsh with oh-my-zsh and powerline